 Should You Visit Schloss Neuschwanstein Alone or with a Tour Group?

 The castle itself, you can only visit with a guided tour lasting 30 – 35 minutes.
-You may find yourself feeling rushed.
+If your visiting during peak season make sure to be prepared for the crowds.
+The tours move fast in order to accommodate everyone and you may find yourself in small rooms with bigger crowds than you would expect.
+I would advise visiting during shoulder seasons (fall and autumn) to avoid the vacation crowds.
+During peak times you may find yourself feeling rushed.
 You’ll be stuffed into each room with the other 60 or so other visitors on tour.

 Unfortunately, that’s your only option for visiting the castle.
-Tickets cost €12.
+The tickets cost around €12.
 It’s also worth noting that you aren’t allowed to take photographs once inside.
-I don’t say this to dissuade you from going, just to give you a realistic idea of what to expect..
+I don’t say this to dissuade you from going, just to give you a realistic idea of what to expect.
+It is one of the reasons why I think that a Neuschwanstein Castle tour is the better option.

 Why I Recommend Visiting Schloss Neuschwanstein on a Guided Tour